Toulouse 2025: Don’t Skip These 9 Fab Things To Do (+ Map)

 Canal du Midi

-Navigate the stunning canals featuring scenic bridges and historical routes.
+Navigate the canals featuring scenic bridges and historical routes.

 Walk, cycle, or boat up the World Heritage Canal du Midi, which links Toulouse and the Mediterranean Sea.
 But why stop at one?
 You can explore all the main canals (there are three): The Canal du Midi, the Canal de Brienne, which connects the Garonne River to the Canal du Midi, and the Canal Latéral, which links Toulouse to Castets and Castillon near Bordeaux.
 The canals meet at Port de l’Embouchure and are crossed by several stunning bridges.